Martin Daubney: Political career

 Daubney was a Labour Party supporter until the election of Ed Miliband as party leader in 2010.
-He reports that he has also voted for the Liberal Democrats and the Women's Equality Party in the past.
-He voted for the United Kingdom to leave the European Union in the 2016 membership referendum.
-Daubney supported a no-deal Brexit.
+He said that he has also voted for the Liberal Democrats and the Women's Equality Party in the past.
+He voted for the United Kingdom to leave the European Union in the 2016 membership referendum and supported a no-deal Brexit.

 On 25 April 2019, it was announced that Daubney would stand for the Brexit Party in the European Parliament election on 23 May.
 He was second on his party's list in the West Midlands constituency and was elected as one of its three MEPs there.
 In the European Parliament, he was a member of the Committee on Regional Development and was part of the delegation for relations with the Korean Peninsula.

 Daubney was the Brexit Party candidate for Ashfield in the 2019 general election.
 He finished fourth with 2,501 votes (saving his deposit, with 5.1% of the vote), behind the Conservative, Ashfield Independents and Labour candidates.

 In August 2021, Daubney was appointed deputy leader of Laurence Fox's Reclaim Party.
-He was the party's candidate in the 2021 North Shropshire by-election, he finished seventh with 375 votes (0.98 per cent), losing his deposit and narrowly just beating "The Monster Raving Loony Party".
+Daubney was the party's candidate in the 2021 North Shropshire by-election, finishing seventh with 375 votes (0.98 per cent).

 Personal life

-Daubney is married to Diana James and they have two children.
+Daubney has a partner and they have two children.
 They met while working together at The Sun.